 “The master bedroom is, in my opinion, the most important room in the house to keep decluttered and organized.
 After all, we don’t just clean it for guests, we clean it for our own quality of life.
 We deserve a place to come to at the end of a long day that is a sanctuary, where we can truly relax.
 It is almost impossible to feel peaceful in a cluttered and chaotic environment.
 We also start our days in this room when we wake up.
 Help yourself ease into the day surrounded by order and beauty.
 If you are married, this is the room where the marriage relationship is nurtured.
 If you have children, this is the room that is the example to your children of how a bedroom should be maintained.
 Don’t be one of those parents who tells your children to go clean their room when your room is a mess!
 My most important advice about your master bedroom, is to look at it differently.
 Treat the room with respect and get the clutter out!"
 Mary Johanson, Professional Organizer and author of www.maryorganizes.com

 Follow the tips below to declutter messy bedrooms – we’ll address decluttering closets in another section since they also tend to be clutter hot-spots requiring special attention!

 Start by Decluttering the Bedroom Drawers

 Take everything out of the drawers and ask yourself the following questions about each item:

 - Have you used it in the last year?

-Did you answer, “No,” to either of those questions?
-If so, then put it the item your “Get Rid of It” bin or move it to the room in which it belongs.
+Did you answer, “No," to either of those questions?
+If so, then put it in your “Get Rid of It" bin or move it to the room where it belongs.